tallaxes/mseemann.github.io/_posts/2016-06-01-setup-angular-2-app-part-2.markdown

     ]
 },
 ```
 If we now run `ng test --watch false` we'll find the reports in the `coverage` folder.
-The complete `karma.conf.js` file can befound [here](https://github.com/roamlrs/roamlrs/blob/538288a4b188154ed950455295a19eaf5210ede0/config/karma.conf.js){:target="_blank"}.
+The complete `karma.conf.js` file can be found [here](https://github.com/roamlrs/roamlrs/blob/538288a4b188154ed950455295a19eaf5210ede0/config/karma.conf.js){:target="_blank"}.

 To get a nice report view and a badge for our GitHub project we need to transfer the coverage results to Coveralls.
 To achieve this we need to modify the `.travis.yml` file and add some script code after the build/test has finished.
 With help from the `karma-coveralls` module two lines of code are enough: